uid/caesar-web/usage.markdown

 ### Load code

-This will involve the preprocessor.
+This will involve the preprocessor, which is found in /home/caesar/caesar-preprocessor on the caesar production VM (caesar.csail.mit.edu) and the caesar development VM (caesar-dev.csail.mit.edu).

 Check to see that you are loading to the right database (Production vs Developer).